 Anyway, the earliest recording that I have seen of this particular service is from the 1930s.
 It looks like hotels were not the only ones providing this ‘wake-up call’ service.
 For example, in The Sydney Morning Herald newspaper, 1933, it mentions how telephone subscribers could get a call at an hour of their choosing to help them wake up:

 “‘WAKE UP’ CALLS.
 Telephone Service Started.

 The Postal Department has Inaugurated a ‘wake up’ service for telephone subscribers; Up to the present 25 calls are made daily between 3 a.m. and 8 a.m., the subscriber being awakened by the persistent ringing of the telephone.”

-Even before that, though, this phrase was apparently already being used in a figurative way.
+Before that, though, this phrase was already in use figuratively.
 For example, in Munsey’s Magazine, 1917: